openlabelsinitiative/oli-sdk/README.md

 > Type-safe TypeScript/JavaScript client for reading the Open Labels Initiative (OLI) public label pool over REST.

 This package focuses exclusively on **read** scenarios: fetching labels, analytics, and helper summaries.
-All write helpers and GraphQL fallbacks have been removed so the surface area is small, predictable, and browser-friendly.
+All write helpers have been removed so the surface area is small, predictable, and browser-friendly.

 ## ✨ Highlights